 that dnsmasq was running on I was able to both modify my instructions and use

-OpenWRT’s own config system to perform the configuration instead of modifying
+OpenWRT’s own configuration system to perform the configuration instead of

 First was solving the permissions issue.
 I created a dedicated directory at

 /var/tftp and changed the ownership to ‘nobody’ and ‘nogroup’ and mode too